gpilab/gpilab.github.io/content/pages/3_documentation.md

 Summary:
 Header_Cover: /images/documentation_banner.jpg

+GPI documentation can be found at the first link below.
+It may be slightly outdated — if you'd like to help us update it for the latest version of GPI, visit the GitHub repository (second link).

 <div class="list-group">
   <a class="list-group-item" href="http://docs.gpilab.com"><i class="fa fa-book fa-fw"></i>&nbsp; GPI Documentation</a>
   <a class="list-group-item" href="https://github.com/gpilab/framework/tree/develop/doc"><i class="fa fa-github fa-fw"></i>&nbsp; GPI Documentation Repository</a>